AlveenaKhan784784/Data-analysis-EDA/README.md

 ## Exploratory Data Analysis (EDA)
 - Conduct EDA to visualize and understand relationships between features.
 Key analyses include:
 - **Correlation Matrix**: Analyzing the correlation between numerical features using a heatmap to identify strong relationships with the target variable.

+## Conclusion
+This project successfully handled missing values in the 'Income' column using the median, capped outliers through the IQR method, and performed exploratory data analysis to visualize relationships within the dataset.
+These analyses provide valuable insights into customer behaviors, which can inform future marketing strategies and decision-making.